-The MIPI CSI-2 interface is the most widely used camera interface for mobile.(7).
+The MIPI CSI-2 interface is the most widely used camera interface for mobile.(8).
 You can use this interface to build single- or multi-camera designs for a variety of applications.

-T120 FPGAs include up to three (depending on the package) hardened MIPI D-PHY blocks (4 data lanes and 1 clock lane) with MIPI CSI-2 IP blocks.
+T35 FPGAs include two hardened MIPI D-PHY blocks (4 data lanes and 1 clock lane) with MIPI CSI-2 IP blocks.
 The MIPI RX and MIPI TX can operate independently with dedicated I/O banks.